Siddhant021295/langchain-understanding/README.md

 # Lang Project

-This is a Python project using Poetry for dependency management and LangChain for AI/LLM functionality.
+This is a Python project using Poetry for dependency management, LangChain for AI/LLM functionality, and OpenAI for GPT model integration.

 ## Dependencies

 - **LangChain**: Framework for developing applications with language models
+- **OpenAI**: Official OpenAI Python library for GPT models
 - **Python**: >=3.11,<4.0

 ## Setup